cs-fullstack-2020-spring/200324-react-routes-cw-Awhit-commits/README.md

 # 20-03-24 React Routes CW
+#### Looks great!
+Met all the base requirements, good comments and clean styling.
+BUT looks like your last push was at 2pm with no attempt at the challenge.
+If you finish early take time to work on the challenge and show that work by pushing consistently(even if things are commented out)
+#### Score : 4/5
 Set Up
 - Create a new react app called `cw-app`
 - Create a class based component called `AppContainer` with the text `React Routes CW`